signalfx/splunk-otel-java/matrix/README.md

 This project builds docker images for the test matrix used by tests from the `smoke-test` sub-project.

+Mostly smoke tests use test images built by the test matrix in `opentelemetry-java-instrumentation`.
+However, some tests in Splunk distribution also test compatibility with proprietary app servers.
-There are two types of images - fully open source and proprietary.
-Fully open-source images can be built in any environment right after cloning the project.
-Proprietary images require some steps to be performed manually by a developer before images can be built.
+Images for proprietary app-servers require some steps to be performed manually by a developer before images can be built.
 These manual steps usually mean that some files for the image must be downloaded manually after agreeing to the terms of use of the proprietor.
 Such proprietary images include Oracle WebLogic and JBoss EAS.
 Find a relevant section with details for each supported proprietary app server below.

-## Building Images for the Oracle WebLogic
+## Oracle WebLogic

 ### Prerequisites
 To package the demo into WebLogic you need Docker _development_ images from the official Oracle GitHub repo: